cjpatton/crypto/README.txt

 oaep.{h,c}

-  Implementation of the optimal asymmetric encryption padding scheme by Bellare and Rogaway (RFC3447).
+  Implementation of the optimal asymmetric encryption padding scheme invented by Bellare and Rogaway (RFC3447).
+This is meant to provide a realizable RSA-based encryption scheme, provably secure in the random oracle model.

   TODO